tfasz/fuzznotes.github.io/content/posts/iot-floor-heat-script.md

 * publishing updates of the actual floor temp and relay state to Home Assistant via MQTT

 Home assistant is responsible for:
-* setting the target floor temperature based on the current time of day, time of year, are people home, etc
+* setting the target floor temperature based on the current time of day, time of year, presence of people home, etc
 * tracking and reporting historical power usage

 ## Script